-Meeting planners / bookers have to find the most appropriate venue for a forthcoming event… then plan for the event, including managing 3rd party suppliers… then manage delegates attending the event… then manage the event itself… before conducting post event feedback to calculate the ROI of the event.
-It’s a challenge to do this for one event, but planners often work on multiple events concurrently… and need to produce reports across multiple events.
+Meeting and event planners have to find the most appropriate venue for a client event brief… then plan for the event, including managing 3rd party suppliers… then manage delegates attending the event… then manage the event itself… before conducting post event feedback to calculate the ROI of the event.
+It’s a challenge to do this for one event, but planners often work on multiple events concurrently… and need to report across multiple events.

-With all event suppliers presenting reports in a different way, it is a real challenge to work out the total cost for one event, let alone multiple events.
+With all event suppliers presenting reports in a different format, it is a real challenge to work out the total cost for one event, let alone multiple events.

-All the above challenges are compounded by the fact that agencies have to manage multiple corporate clients, each of which may have a different commercial model, a different preferred supplier list and different event types.
+All the challenges faced by corporate events teams are compounded by the fact that agencies have to manage multiple corporate clients, each of which may have a different commercial model, a different preferred supplier list and different event types.
 Plus there are the challenges of managing commercials with both suppliers and clients, including bill back, commission, management fees, rebates, over-rides, deposits, payment terms, etc. But the biggest challenge is to work out how profitable an event has been, when factoring in staff costs.

 Invariably, there will be a legacy back office system in place which will have an impact on what they can do in the ‘front office’ and how they can do it.

 Then there is an inherent conflict of interest when an agency manages the events of a corporate clients as a ‘free’ service by claiming commission from suppliers – the agency wants to maximise its income, while the corporate wants to minimise the cost of the venue!